FBI seeks interviews with Democrats who urged US troops to defy illegal orders

 Asked for his reaction to the video, Patel said, “What goes through my head is the same thing that goes through my head in any case: is there a lawful predicate to open up an inquiry and investigation, or is there not?
 And that decision will be made by the career agents and analysts here at the FBI.”

-The FBI has not made clear on what basis they were seeking the interviews and the lawmakers said they had no further information.

-The lawmakers in the video, which also included Reps.
-Jason Crow, Chris Deluzio, Maggie Goodlander and Chrissy Houlahan, have all served in the military or intelligence community.

-Kelly, who was a fighter pilot before becoming an astronaut and then retiring at the rank of captain, told troops that “you can refuse illegal orders,” while other lawmakers in the video said they needed troops to “stand up for our laws … our Constitution.”
+In the video, lawmakers said they needed troops to “stand up for our laws … our Constitution.”
+Kelly, who was a fighter pilot before becoming an astronaut and then retiring at the rank of captain, told troops that “you can refuse illegal orders.”

 The lawmakers didn’t mention specific circumstances in the video.
 But at an event Tuesday in Michigan, Slotkin pointed to the Trump administration ordering the military to blow up small boats in the Caribbean Sea and eastern Pacific Ocean accused of ferrying drugs and continued attempts at deploying National Guard troops into U.S. cities despite some legal setbacks.